Celestialglitch/swot-reservoir-wse/docs/installation.md

 ### Create a Virtual Environment

-Using a virtual environment is strongly recommended so that the package dependencies remain isolated from the system Python installation.
+Using a virtual environment is recommended so that the package dependencies remain isolated from the system Python installation.

 #### Windows